 To customize the color and motion of water:

-Customize the appearance of water through the following properties in the Properties window:
+In the Properties window, customize the appearance of water through the following properties:

 Property Description WaterColor Adjusts the overall hue of all terrain water in the experience.
 WaterReflectance Adjusts how much water surfaces reflect the sky and surrounding objects from a value of 1 (high) to 0 (none).
 WaterTransparency Adjusts how transparent water is from a value of 1 (clear) to 0 (opaque).
 WaterWaveSize Adjusts the size of waves from a value of 1 (large) to 0 (none).
 WaterWaveSpeed Adjusts the speed of waves from a value of 100 (turbulent) to 0 (still).